Steven-Grevera/ENC4265/manual.md

 *Figure 86: Image showing how a woman's face and lower body appear to scream in The Mausoleum Corridor.
 Image Taken By: Steven Grevera*

-The final gimmick will appear like a generation bug in appearance, a sudden endless void drops at random points of the map will generate and if you fall down these, it is an instant death, resulting in a life lost or a game over if you are out of lives.
+The final gimmick will appear like a generation bug in appearance: a sudden endless void drops at random points of the map, and if you fall down these, it is an instant death, resulting in a life lost or a game over if you are out of lives.

-The Light Source item of this corridor is that of the small lanterns which are hanging from the ceilings.
-The soul farming object is a continuation of the vase item from Corridor of Endless Rain.
+The Light Source item of this corridor is that of the small lanterns that are hanging from the ceilings.
+The soul-farming object is a continuation of the vase item from Corridor of Endless Rain.

 ![image](https://github.com/user-attachments/assets/1b896016-d2af-4269-bbd6-68dc99c0432e)
-*Figure 87: Image showing the soul farming object in The Mausoleum Corridor.
+*Figure 87: Image showing the soul-farming object in The Mausoleum Corridor.
 Image Taken By: Steven Grevera*

 ![image](https://github.com/user-attachments/assets/f7fadab8-7c78-424c-913c-60ad276bffe1)
 *Figure 88: Image showing the light source object in The Mausoleum Corridor.
 Image Taken By: Steven Grevera*